Context-Inference-Attention-Allocation/NDT/README.md

 # **Contextual Inference and Attention Allocation**

-This repository contains code and data for the paper **Attention Allocation is Adapted to Context:
-Evidence from a Naturalistic Discrimination Task**.
+This repository contains code and data for the paper **A Model of Attentional Effort Adapted to Context: Evidence from a Naturalistic Discrimination Task**.
 The repository is divided into two main sections:
 1. **Illustrative Example** (synthetic data generation and parameter estimation)
 2. **Naturalistic Umpire Dataset** (contextual inference and policy estimation for real umpires)